kairatomurbek2/docker-python-django/README.md

 # docker-python-django
-Examples of dockerfile, docker compos for django
+Examples of dockerfile, docker compose for django